-The very reason I flew half way across the country to see Dr. Markowitz was to save my nose from more “cutting.”
+The very reason I flew half way across the country to see Dr. Markowitz was to save my nose from more “cutting” after my first skin cancer.
 Months earlier, before my appointment with Dr. Markowitz, my dermatologist said she needed to take another biopsy straight down the center of my nose.
 She had told me if it wasn’t cancer “I will have won the lottery.”
-It turned out it was not cancer (thank God).
+It turned out it was not cancer again (thank God).
 But I was frustrated with the process.
 I was left with more scarring and indentations on my nose.
 That was a turning point for me.
 I decided to research other options.

 It turns out Dr. Markowitz specializes in biopsies without “cutting.”
 When she sees a suspicious growth warranting a biopsy, instead of a scalpel she uses something called a reflectance confocal laser-scanning microscope (RCM).
 This device allows a diagnosis of a variety of skin cancers including basil cell carcinoma, squeamish cell, and melanoma.
 Her motto is “Cutting Edge Without the Cutting.”

 Dr. Markowitz was the recipient of 2018 Melanoma Research Humanitarian Award for her groundbreaking work in early melanoma diagnosis and significant contributions to the treatment and care of melanoma patients.

 Below: Watch My Television Interview Discussing My Skin Cancer & Mohs Surgery on Know The Cause